lit/lit.dev/packages/lit-dev-content/site/docs/tools/publishing.md

 }
 ```

-When transpiling from TypeScript, you should include declaration files
+When compiling from TypeScript, you should include declaration files
 (generated based on `declaration: true` above) for your component's types in the
 `types` field of `package.json`, and ensure the `.d.ts` and `.d.ts.map` files
 are published as well: